JuliaFirstOrder/StructuredOptimization.jl/docs/src/tutorial.md

 julia> @minimize ls( A*x - y ) + λ*norm(x, 1) st x >= 1.0
 ```

-cannot be solved through proximal gradient algorithms, since the second rule would be violated.
+cannot be solved by this package.
 Here the constraint would be converted into an indicator function and the nonsmooth function $g$ can be written as the sum:

 ```math
 g(\mathbf{x}) =\lambda \| \mathbf{x} \|_1 + \delta_{\mathcal{S}} (\mathbf{x})
 ```

-which is not separable.
+which is separable, but not in a way that is obvious to the package: the sum of two prox-able operators is not always proxable.
+This can be worked around by extending the library with a (simple) new ProximalOperator.
 On the other hand this problem would be accepted:

 ```julia
 julia> @minimize ls( A*x - y ) + λ*norm(x[1:div(n,2)], 1) st x[div(n,2)+1:n] >= 1.0
 ```

-as not the optimization variables $\mathbf{x}$ are partitioned into non-overlapping groups.
+as the optimization variables $\mathbf{x}$ are partitioned into non-overlapping groups, preserving separability.

 !!! note

-    When the problem is not accepted it might be still possible to solve it: see [Smoothing](@ref) and [Duality](@ref).
+    When the problem is not accepted it might be still possible to solve a variant: see [Smoothing](@ref) and [Duality](@ref).